Table of Contents

 Buying gems in Sri Lanka invariably means buying gem in Ratnapura

-Buying gems in Sri Lankainvarioably means buying gem in Ratnapura because the majority of precious gemstones are coming from Ratnapura.
-Ratnapura is the home for most of the gem mines in Sri Lanka and most of the people in the region attached to the gem and jewellery industry.
-Rathnapura supposes to be the best place for buying Gems in Sri Lanka.
+Buying gems in Sri Lanka invariably means buying gems in Ratnapura because the majority of precious gemstones are discovered in Ratnapura.
+Ratnapura is the home for most of the gem mines in Sri Lanka and most of the people in the region are actively engaged in gem and jewellery industry.
+Rathnapura supposes to be one of the best places for buying Gems in Sri Lanka.
 Travellers can buy jewellery in gold, silver or platinum studded with gems.

 This glistening name was derived simply because of the richness of gems in the soil of the island.
 Sri Lanka is a leading gem nearing nations in the world and blessed with valuable, rare gem varieties.
 Sri Lanka is one of the top five gem producing countries in the world alone with Myanmar, Brazil, South Africa and Thailand.